lbruand/freetle/freetlelib/README.markdown

 Freetle is still very beta.
 A lot polishing is to be done before it gets production-ready but the main features are here.
-We expect a lot of improval in the near future.
+We expect a lot of improvement in the near future.

 # What does Freetle mean ?